cbliou/dcss-trainer/README.md

 git clone https://github.com/cbliou/dcss-trainer.git
 ```

-The trainer is the executable located in the Release folder.
-Source code for the trainer is within this project.

 ## Use
 This trainer only supports the `tiles` version of crawl.
 It only supports version 0.25.0; the trainer will most likely not work on other versions of crawl.

-Use: The trainer will automatically detect `crawl-tiles.exe` is running and attach to it.
+Use: Run the executable `dcsstrainer.exe`.
+It will attempt to inject the src.dll, which is the actual trainer itself.
+If successful, the trainer will appear and the console will close.
+TODO: add dll ejecting + auto inject process

 ## Features